 Thai Salmon and Coconut Noodle Soup is a thirty minute winner for dinner.
-Using store bought curry paste and giving it a lift with the addition of fresh ginger, garlic and lemongrass brings this soup to life.
+Using store bought curry paste and giving it a lift with the addition of fresh aromatics brings this soup to life.

 This quick to put together soup uses store bought red curry paste which can vary a lot in the amount of heat.
-If using a brand for the very first time, simply taste a little to check out how hot it is and adjust the amount you use.
+If using a brand for the very first time, use half the amount in the recipe taste and add more if needed.

 Dried Shitake mushrooms have a very earthy, smoky flavour and a buttery and meaty texture.
 They need to be rehydrated whether whole or in slices.
 This is easily done by pouring boiling water over them for 10 minutes and letting them soak.
 Discard the soaking liquid for this recipe.
 Remove the hard stem if present as it is tough.

 Try to use a coconut milk with a high percentage of coconut.
 A lot of canned coconut milk is filled with water which of course adds no flavour at all.
 We particularly like the Ayam brand, when we can get it as it is 89% coconut milk.
 Often after opening the can of a good quality coconut milk the top will be a covered in what appears to be a thick white fat, this is normal as this is the cream that has separated from the coconut water.
 Just like creamy cows milk often has a layer of cream resting at the top of the bottle.

 Crispy Skin Fish

 Removing the skin from the salmon and baking it on an oven sheet with baking paper encasing it , then weighting the baking sheet with another sheet or weight produces fabulous crispy fish skin in about twenty minutes.
 Delish, served and crumbled through this brothy soup.

 Watch How To Make Thai Salmon and Coconut Noodle Soup